mundobien2025/fastapi-basekit/README.md

 The package includes utilities for common integrations:

 - **JWTService**: create, validate and refresh JWT tokens.
-- **SupabaseService**: upload and delete files in Supabase Storage.

 You can import them from `fastapi_basekit.servicios` and use them like any other FastAPI dependency.